 When played with the Switch’s own screen, the resolution is capped at 720p.
 Given the size of the screen, it is virtually impossible to tell it has been lowered, but the numbers are what they are.
 The system can also hit 60 frames per second in certain games.

+We’ve heard reports of virtually no load times with games like Demon’s Souls, while displaying in 4K — a feat the Switch is not capable of.
 The PS5 will also have support for ray tracing, which is a graphical feature typically only found in high-end PC systems.
 This suggests that it will be a larger leap over the PS4 than the PS4 was over the PS3.

 An upgraded Switch